jakobhuerner/jakobhuerner.github.io/_posts/2023-07-05-focus_is_the_new_superpower_information_overflow_productivity_wellbeing.md

 - Mute notifications for group chats with more than 5 people on your messaging app, check them maybe once a day.
 Normally no time-critical information is discussed in such chats.
 - Do not give away your private phone number unless absolutely needed.
 Try to run as much communication with businesses via email - so you can set the pace yourself.
 - Avoid Instagram, Twitter, TikTok, … altogether.
 News is best consumed in a curated way on a daily or weekly basis.
 As a normal human being, you do not need to be informed about every small political/economic/societal development in real-time.
 - Avoid the smartphone apps of online services whenever possible.
 Apps are typically intrusive and nudge you to open them much more frequently than needed.
 It is easier to stay disciplined when using the browser version, also because it is slightly less convenient.
-I for example stopped using the LinkedIn app, and check its webpage only every other day on average - which is certainly frequent enough.

 ### Best practices in professional life